 Turns out I was right.
 Karen in tears.
 Dad.
 Gone.

 On the good side we saw Dad to a ripe old age.
 Our kids knew who their Pop Pop was and they in turn will tell their Grandkids about their Grandfather.
-It was great talking to Dad every day and telling stories of my youth with his guidance, telling him about his wisdom over the years, and telling him how important he was in my life.
+It was great talking to Dad every day and telling him stories of my youth, telling him about his wisdom over the years, and telling him how important he was in my life.
 I would tell him all the time that I am who I am because of him.